SRLG-Marketing/injury-info/SERVER-FILES-CONSISTENCY-SUMMARY.md

 - ✅ Every response includes at least 1 LIA source
 - ✅ LIA sources appear first in the list
 - ✅ LIA sources show their original source type (not mapped to generic labels)
+- ✅ No duplicate URLs appear in source lists
 - ✅ Sources are properly formatted and linked
 - ✅ Fallback protection works across all servers